Waste Diversion and Reduction

 Eagle County Waste Wizard

 Wondering what you can recycle in your Eagle Valley community?
 Or where to properly dispose of your waste?
-Use the Eagle County Waste Wizard!
+Make waste diversion enjoyable with the Eagle County Waste Wizard!
 Simply enter the item you are looking to dispose of below and we’ll tell you if it can be recycled or where it can be disposed of properly.
 Enter the item below or click on the app links to download our mobile app to always have an answer at your fingertips!
+Waste diversion has never been so much fun!

 Zero Waste Events